Aid - Money from grants, scholarships, benefits, or loans used to pay the cost of college.

 A separate contribution is calculated for each parent and added together to determine a total family contribution.
 If either parent has remarried, any spousal income information will be excluded from the analysis.

 In rare circumstances, Duke may waive the requirement for noncustodial parent information.
-If you have extreme family circumstances that prohibit one or more of your parents from completing the aid application, please contact us.

 PLUS Loan - A federal loan available to the parents of undergraduate students based on credit criteria.
 To learn more, visit our loans page.